Final Fantasy VI: Gameplay

 Like previous installments, Final Fantasy VI consists of four basic modes of gameplay: an overworld map, town and dungeon field maps, a battle screen, and a menu screen.
-The overworld map is a scaled-down version of the game's fictional world, which the player uses to direct characters to various locations.
+The overworld map is a scaled-down version of the game's world, which the player uses to direct characters to various locations.
 As with most games in the series, the three primary means of travel across the overworld are by foot, chocobo, and airship.
 With a few plot-driven exceptions, enemies are randomly encountered on field maps and on the overworld when traveling by foot.
 The menu screen is where the player makes such decisions as which characters will be in the traveling party, which equipment they wield, the magic they learn, and the configuration of the gameplay.
 It is also used to track experience points and levels.

 The game's plot develops as the player progresses through towns and dungeons.
 Town citizens will offer helpful information, and some residents own item or equipment shops.
 Later in the game, visiting certain towns will activate side-quests.
 Dungeons appear as a variety of areas, including caves, forests, and buildings.
 These dungeons often have treasure chests containing rare items that are not available in most stores.
 Dungeons may feature puzzles and mazes, with some dungeons requiring the player to divide the characters into multiple parties which must work together to advance through the dungeon.